4.30 from 10 votes

 This post may include affiliate links.
 Thank you for your support.

-Easy roasted kabocha squash made with just a little oil and salt.
+Easy kabocha squash tots made with just a little oil and salt.
 The best part?
 The skin gets nice and soft so no peeling is required!
 They’re a simple and quick side that you can pair with just about any main dish.

 My favorite way to cook kabocha squash, and any other vegetable for that matter, is to roast it.
 You can cut kabocha into slices but I thought it would be fun to do chunks and eat them dipped in ketchup like tater tots.
 It was a fabulous idea…